project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

 Most SpiNNaker applications provide a domain-specific API for describing whatever is to be simulated.
-This description is then *partitioned* into a graph of SpiNNaker-core-sized (*vertices*) which communicate with eachother (via *nets*).
-This first step is usually very application specific and so Rig does not provide any functions at this stage.
+This description is then *partitioned* into a graph of SpiNNaker-core-sized (*vertices*) which communicate with each other (via *nets*).
+This first step is usually very application specific and so Rig does not provide any functions to help.

-In the place and route phase of application execution, this graph of vertices and nets is mapped onto specific cores and routes in SpiNNaker's network.
+In the place and route phase of application execution, the graph of vertices and nets is mapped onto specific cores and routes in SpiNNaker's network.
 Rig provides a number of utilities and algorithms for performing place and route tasks for SpiNNaker applications in the :py:mod:`rig.place_and_route` module.